Loc-1/Loc-1.github.io/README.md

 Started blog and portfoilo from Next.js from this template https://vercel.com/templates/next.js/tailwind-css-starter-blog

 # TODO
-1. Update all infromation to current - add experience to about
+1. Update all infromation to current
-2. New formatting
-3. Add all projects
+2. Add all projects - Project B web hosting, random js projects, etc.
-4. New logo
+3. New logo
-5. Firebase
+4. Firebase